 Support.
 Manage.
 Lead

 As a teacher, you know the importance of continued learning.
 At Western, we’ve created a range of innovative postgraduate degrees that will further your education career or help you move into a specialised field.

 A Graduate Certificate in Inclusive Education gives you the skills you need to support people with additional needs.
-Develops your understanding through units like Person Centred Practice, Inclusive Environments, Technology Assisting Learning, Managing Challenging and Diverse Behaviour, Assessing to Support Learning, and Universal Design for Learning.
+Develop your understanding through subjects like Person Centred Practice, Inclusive Environments, Technology Assisting Learning, Managing Challenging and Diverse Behaviour, Assessing to Support Learning, and Universal Design for Learning.
 Offers you a fascinating mix of theory, practice, research and analysis.

-If you have qualifications in a relevant field, like teaching or allied health, this degree is for you.
+If you have degrees in a relevant field, like teaching or allied health, this degree is for you.

 Top 4 in Australia for THE Impact Rankings on Quality Education